datakami-models/cog-xmem-propainter/README.md

 [![Replicate](https://replicate.com/jd7h/xmem-propainter-pipeline/badge)](https://replicate.com/jd7h/xmem-propainter-inpainting/)

 This is a [cog](https://github.com/replicate/cog) image for a generative AI pipeline that combines two models:
-- [XMem](), a model for video object segmentation
+- [XMem](https://github.com/jd7h/XMem), a model for video object segmentation
-- [ProPainter](), a model for video inpainting
+- [ProPainter](https://github.com/jd7h/ProPainter), a model for video inpainting

-This pipeline that can be used for easy video inpainting.
+This pipeline can be used for easy video inpainting.
 XMem turns a source video and an annotated first frame into a video mask.
 ProPainter takes a source video and a video mask and fills everything under the mask with inpainting.